deliveroo/routemaster/README.md

 #### Pulling

-Clients receive an HTTPS request for new batches of events, they don't have the query for them.
+Clients receive an HTTPS request for new batches of events, they don't have to query for them.
 If the request completes successfully, the events will be deleted from the queue.